-The Career Center at the National Council draws job postings from all the local councils.
-So it is an excellent compilation for job seekers.
+The Career Center at the National Council draws job postings from all the local councils, so it is an excellent compilation for job seekers.

-Career Match is the "Monster" of the nonprofit field.
 Try out this national job board where you can post a resume, sign up for job alerts, and peruse lots of career-oriented content.

-A long time consulting firm to nonprofits, the Bridgespan Group receives many of its job listings from its high-flying client list.
+A long-time consulting firm to nonprofits, the Bridgespan Group receives many of its job listings from its high-flying client list.
 Job openings range from coordinator to CEO to board positions.